-The first few weeks of back to school season can be very overwhelming for students, parents, and educators.
-Children are trying to sort out new schedules, new friends, and new expectations.
-Parents are trying to juggle before and after school activities, navigate emotional rollercoasters (their children’s and their own).
+The first few weeks of the back-to-school season can be very overwhelming for students, parents, and educators.
+Children are trying to sort out new schedules, friends, and expectations.
+Parents are trying to juggle before and after school activities and navigate emotional rollercoasters (their children's and their own).
 Educators are working to ensure that the needs of each student are met while trying to build an inclusive and caring classroom environment.

-One step you can take to make this transition easier is to meet with your child’s teacher and the school counselor before the start of school.
-It’s even better if you can get the school administration to join.
-Remember, you are your child’s best advocate and their voice at the table.
-Your child’s school might want to be accommodating, but they may not be sure where to start or what steps to take.
+One step to make this transition easier is to meet with your child's teacher and the school counselor before the start of school.
+It's even better if you can get the school administration to join.
+Remember, you are your child's best advocate and their voice at the table.
+Your child's school might want to be accommodating, but they may need help knowing where to start or what steps to take.
 Show up prepared with suggestions, action steps, and resources, and the odds are in your favor for a smoother meeting.

 Here are some resources you might find helpful:

 GLSEN: Educator resources page: terminology guide, FAQs, a quick guide to meeting with administrators, school board members, and other decision-makers, etc.

 Human Rights Campaign: Schools in Transitions Guide – a blueprint to support students in grades K-12, specific to transgender youth

 Welcoming Schools: LGBTQ and gender-inclusive resources for schools

 Trans Student Educational Resources: infographics to print and use (free to use)

 Teach.com: Bullying resources for educators and parents